Anyline/anyline-ocr-xamarin-module/README.md

 - minimum iOS 12.0
 - minimum iPhone 5s
 - A Mac computer for building / deploying to the iPhone

+To be able to use the NFC reader on iOS, your `Provisioning Profile` must contain the `NFC Capability`, and the `Entitlements.plist` file must be referenced in the `CodesignEntitlements` (or `Custom Entitlements`) part of the iOS project's properties.
+Check the [Advanced Topics](https://documentation.anyline.com/toc/platforms/xamarin/advanced.html) for more information.

 ## License